interviewcoder/leetcode/java/README.md

 - Solution that passed unit tests does not guarantee to pass Leetcode OJ.

 Category
-1. Using two pointers to keep a sliding window
+- Using two pointers to keep a sliding window
-    1. [209] Minimum Size Subarray Sum
+    - [209] Minimum Size Subarray Sum
-2.
+- Both DFS and BFS do the job
+    - [207] Course Schedule
+    - [103] Clone Graph